mp-375 - mp-375 - Medical Policies

 DESCRIPTION OF PROCEDURE OR SERVICE:

 Transcutaneous electrical nerve stimulation (TENS) describes the application of electrical stimulation to the surface of the skin.
-TENS may be applied in a variety of settings (i.e., the patient’s home, a physicians’ office, or in an outpatient clinic).
+In addition to more traditional settings such as a physician’s office or an outpatient clinic, TENS can be self-administered in a patient’s home.

 Summary of Evidence:

-For individuals who have acute pain who receive TENS, the evidence includes RCTs and systematic reviews.
-The relevant outcomes are symptoms, functional outcomes, quality of life, and medication use.
-Overall, evidence for the use of TENS from high-quality trials remains inconclusive for most indications.
-A Cochrane review of TENS for acute pain (e.g., cervical laser treatment, venipuncture, screening flexible sigmoidoscopy, postpartum uterine contractions, and rib fractures) found some evidence that TENS reduces pain intensity over and above that seen with placebo, but the high risk of bias made definitive conclusions impossible.
-Systematic reviews have found that TENS may help reduce pain in patients with post-operative pain (postcaesarean and total knee arthroplasty), dysmenorrhea, and pain associated with labor and delivery.
+For individuals who have acute pain (e.g., surgical, musculoskeletal, labor, and mixed pain conditions) who receive TENS, the evidence includes RCTs and systematic reviews.
+Relevant outcomes are symptoms, functional outcomes, QOL , and medication use.
+Overall,evidence for the use of TENS from high-quality trials remains inconclusive for most indications.
+A systematic review of TENS for acute and chronic pain found some evidence that TENS reduces pain intensity over and above that seen with placebo and other control groups inpatients with acute pain, but small-sized trials contributed to imprecision in magnitude estimates.
+Systematic reviews have found that TENS may help reduce pain in patients with post-operative pain (post-caesarean and total knee arthroplasty), dysmenorrhea, and pain associated with labor and delivery.
 For low back pain, systematic reviews have found insufficient evidence to support or refute the use of TENS.
-RCTs have reported mixed results in the efficacy of TENS across various acute pain conditions.
-The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.
+Randomized controlled trials have reported mixed results in the efficacy of TENS across various acute pain conditions.
+The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

 For individuals who have essential tremor who receive TENS, the evidence includes a nonrandomized study.
 Relevant outcomes are symptoms, functional outcomes, QOL, and medication use.
 Results from the nonrandomized study suggest that TENS therapy is effective and safe for patients with essential tremor.
 However, the trial was limited by its open-label, single-arm design, lack of defined standards for what constitutes a clinically meaningful improvement in stated endpoints, and exclusion of patients who exited the study early from the pre-specified primary and secondary endpoint analyses.
 Further studies comparing TENS to standard of care therapy for essential tremor are needed.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.